truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< /expand >}}
 {{< /enterprise >}}

-TrueNAS SCALE users should follow the instructions provided below to complete the initial set up and configuration of their systems.
+TrueNAS SCALE users should follow the instructions provided below to complete the initial setup and configuration of their systems.

 Use the information mentioned in the [installation preparation instructions]({{< relref "/SCALE/GettingStarted/Install/_index.md" >}}) article for your SCALE installation type (Enterprise, non-Enterprise, or home use) to configure your network, SMTP, or directory service settings.

 {{< include file="/static/includes/RootLoginWarnSCALE.md" >}}

-After [logging into SCALE]({{< relref "FirstTimeLogin.md#logging-into-the-scale-ui" >}}) as admin, you can begin to configuring SCALE using the web interface.
+After [logging into SCALE]({{< relref "FirstTimeLogin.md#logging-into-the-scale-ui" >}}) as admin, you can begin configuring SCALE using the web interface.

 ## Enterprise Licenses and Proactive Support